graalvm/CLAMH/documentation/LATH_Users_Guide.md

 -------------------------

 The generated test executable has some pre-defined command-line options:

+>   \-h Prints the usage.

+>   \-v Prints the version information.

+>   \-p Parameter override: overrides the set of values for a given parameter,
+>   specified by either the unqualified name or the fully qualified name.
+This
+>   option may be used more than once on the command line for different
+>   parameters.
+(Examples: “-p some_parm=3,4,5”

 >   \-rf Specifies the report format (currently, the only valid option is
 >   “json”)